Market Segmentation Trees: Methodology

 \subsubsection{Code Base for Training MSTs}

-We provide an open-source implementation of our training procedure in Python \citep{aouad2019code}.
-The implementation is general, allowing practitioners to specify the class of response models $\mathcal{F}$, loss function $\ell(p_i, y_i; f_l)$, and response model training procedure (i.e., procedure for solving Eq. (\ref{eqn:leafmodtrain})) which is best suited for their particular application.
+We provide an open-source implementation of our training procedure in Python \footnote{\url{https://github.com/rtm2130/MST}}.
+The implementation is general, allowing practitioners to specify the class of response models $\mathcal{F}$, loss function $\ell(p_i, y_i; f_l)$, and response model training procedure (i.e., procedure for solving Eq. (\ref{eqn:leafmodtrain})) which is best suited for their application.
 The stopping criteria used in training the MST is customizable as well: optional criteria include a maximum tree depth limit and a minimum number of observations per leaf.

 Our code offers several features for improved scalability on high-dimensional datasets.
 First, we develop a {\em parallelization scheme} to be used by our algorithm in the event that multiple processor cores are available.
 The main computational bottleneck of the training algorithm is in repeatedly solving the split selection optimization problem of Eq. (\ref{eqn:greedy}) to determine all internal splits of the MST.
 At a given depth of the MST, determining all splits at this depth can be thought of as independent subproblems which can be computed in parallel; thus, our parallelization strategy distributes all instances of the split selection optimization problem of Eq. (\ref{eqn:greedy}) at a given tree depth across any available processor cores.
-This parallelization scheme can lead to a significant computational speedup of the training algorithm.
-We examine its impact on the training algorithm's computational complexity in Section \ref{sec:compcomplex}, and we show that the strategy can significantly reduce or even nullify the effect of tree depth on computational complexity for a sufficiently large number of training observations.
+More specifically, our implementation parallelizes the `for loop' in line \ref{parallel} of Algorithm 1.
+This parallelization scheme can significantly reduce or even nullify the effect of tree depth on computational complexity for a sufficiently large number of training observations (see Section \ref{sec:compcomplex}).